mamueluth/ros_team_workspace/master/_sources/use-cases/ros_packages/create_package.rst

 =====================
 .. _uc-new-package:

-This use-case describes how to create a new package using scripts from the ROS Team Workspace (RosTeamWS) framework.
+This use-case describes how to create a new package using scripts from the ROS Team Workspace (RTW) framework.

 General Script for Creating Packages